 Water sports.
-Not every island has its own water sports centre.
-There you can usually hire a kayak, a wakeboard, a jetski; try parasailing, funtube, bananaride, windsurfing.
+Not every island has its own water sports center.
+There you can usually hire a kayak, a wakeboard, a jetski; try parasailing, fun tube, banana ride, windsurfing.

-There are several types of transfer in Maldives: a ferry, a speedboat, a private speedboat, a seaplane, and domestic airlines.
+There are several types of transfers in the Maldives: a ferry, a speedboat, a private speedboat, a seaplane, and domestic airlines.
 Let’s consider their main advantages and disadvantages.

 It is a big boat with a roof (you can also go to the roof).
 The average speed is 15-20 kmh.